Hezbollah fires about 250 rockets and other projectiles into Israel in heaviest barrage in weeks

 Hezbollah began firing rockets, missiles and drones into Israel after Hamas' Oct.
 7, 2023, attack out of the Gaza Strip ignited the war there.
 Hezbollah has portrayed the attacks as an act of solidarity with the Palestinians and Hamas.
 Iran supports both armed groups.

-Israel launched retaliatory airstrikes at Hezbollah, and in September the low-level conflict erupted into all-out war as Israel launched waves of airstrikes across large parts of Lebanon and killed Hezbollah's top leader, Hassan Nasrallah, and several top commanders.
+Israel launched retaliatory airstrikes at Hezbollah, and in September the low-level conflict erupted into all-out war as Israel launched airstrikes across large parts of Lebanon and killed Hezbollah's top leader, Hassan Nasrallah.

 The Israeli military said about 250 projectiles were fired Sunday, with some intercepted.